You're a creative, driven, and unconventional business owner...

 I kept that promise to myself and never looked back.

 Lots of people in my life didn't get it.
-I was called "crazy" more than a few times.
+I was called "crazy" to my face more than a few times.
+Probably many more times behind my back.

 But I didn't care.